PORTFOLIO OF RECORDINGS - 2020/1

 Module code: TON3013

 This module forms a one of the major specialisations of Level 6 and consists of two main components.
-You will have the opportunity to research an aspect of operational audio engineering or sound recording of your choice (presented as either a written paper or recorded documentary), and to present this to the rest of the year so that colleagues learn from your findings.
+You will have the opportunity to research an aspect of operational audio engineering or sound recording of your choice (presented as a recorded documentary), and to present this to the rest of the year so that colleagues learn from your findings.
 You will also have the opportunity to develop skills as recording engineers and present a compilation of the best of their recorded material.

 Music and Media